Adjusting your kids to Italy

 - Schedule social time with classmates and new neighbors.

 - Contact a School Liaison Officer (SLO) to request youth sponsors.

 - Maintain an enthusiastic outlook about your arrival in Italy, even if you are having doubts.
 Your children will look to you a great deal during this transition.
 If you’re upset, they will be too.

 - Eat meals on the economy, attend local fests and learn about Italian traditions.
 Address the differences between life in Italy versus back home, but move conversations in a positive direction.
 Your children will gain an appreciation for diversity while exploring.

-- Enroll your children in Italian lessons or enroll them in Italian schools or daycare.
+- Enroll your children in Italian lessons, schools or day care.

 - Explore the best of Europe by letting your children assist in trip planning, researching and selecting sites or activities they would enjoy.
 Take photos and work together to create scrapbooks, photo albums, calendars, collages and other creative projects.

 REMAIN IN TOUCH WITH LIFE BACK HOME

 While adjusting to everything new, don’t forget about life back home.
 Video chat or call family and friends.
 If your children are allowed online, encourage them to use social media and email to stay in touch with friends or have them send postcards from the destinations they visit.
 Continue the traditions that are important in your family, while creating new ones during your time in Italy.